This article was updated on January 21, 2022.

 Qualified wages for the ERTC don’t include wages paid from forgiven PPP proceeds.

-Employers who didn’t claim the ERTC on their originally filed IRS Forms 941 may retroactively claim the credits using the IRS Forms 941-X.
+Employers who didn’t claim the ERTC on their originally filed IRS Forms 941 may retroactively claim the credit by filing IRS Form 941-X.

 Employers have three years from the date the original return was filed, or two years from the date the taxes were paid, to file an IRS Form 941-X.